-The Blue Lagoon in Iceland as well as the various attractions around the Golden Circle are classic excursions all tourist to the country should visit.
-Expedia, Travelocity, and TripAdvisor have plenty of combination tour packages for you to review and select from.
+The Blue Lagoon and the various attractions around the Golden Circle are classic excursions all tourists consider when planning to travel to Iceland.
 Every good travel planner knows that it helps to shop around with different providers to determine which offers the best deal.
+Expedia, Travelocity, and TripAdvisor have plenty of combination tour packages to review and select from.
+But consider the following before booking your tour package.

 Price Verse Value